Curricula

 The Arbor School’s secondary students, who are currently studying the oceanography of the UAE, will fill discarded fish traps known locally as “gargoors,” with the oyster shells in order to repurpose the shells as they provide structures where marine plants and animals can grow.

 This is a school that you can explore, not just visit, such is the extraordinary richness of the offer here for students, parents and the broader community.
 On that note, the commitment to community here is real and runs deep.
 Adult wellness classes at Arbor, include both Reflection Yoga classes, held in Arbor’s Reflection Garden, and Art classes, these held in the school’s (fabulous) purpose-built art space with experienced artist, Sam Brown.
-Film, photography and pottery/sculpture are coming on stream later in 2020.
+Film, photography and pottery/sculpture add to the mix.

 Very highly recommended.